sathya-pramodh/linux-mcsr/doc/splitting-audio.md

 # Setting up OBS

-Open up `Settings` and go to the `Audio` tab, click on the drop down menu for `Desktop Audio` and pick `virtual-input-1`.
-Do the same for `Desktop Audio 2` except for `virtual-input-2`.

-If you have any more virtual device that you want to route, you may add `Audio Output Capture` sources and use the other virtual devices that way.
-Note that if you do this, you would be required to add the sources to all other scenes.
+Now head to OBS and make a scene called `Audio` for the sake of simplicity.
+Inside the scene, add two `JACK Input Client` sources called `virtual-input-1` and `virtual-input-2`.
+Just leave the properties as default.
+After adding the sources within the scene, add the scene to the scenes that you want audio in.

 # Setting up Audio Splits

-Open up qpwgraph and you should see the nodes `virtual-input-1` connecting to `OBS [Desktop Audio]` and `virtual-input-2` connecting to `OBS-1 [Desktop Audio 2]` or something similar.
+Open up qpwgraph and you should see the nodes `OBS Studio: virtual-input-1` and `OBS Studio: virtual-input-2`.
+Connect them to the virtual devices by dragging the `monitor_FL` and `monitor_FR` of `virtual-input-1` to `virtual-input-1:in_1` and `virtual-input-1:in_2` of `OBS Studio: virtual-input-1` respectively.
+Do the same for `OBS Studio: virtual-input-2`.

 If you wanna not have your Spotify music appear on VODs, you can route Spotify into one of the virtual devices, like `virtual-input-2`, by dragging `output_FL` to `playback_FL` and `output_FR` to `playback_FR`.

 Now on OBS, go into `Settings`, then to the `Output` tab.
 Under `Streaming`, tick the `Twitch VOD Track` box.
 If you're on simple output mode, it should default to 2.
 If you're in advanced output mode, pick 2.

 Now go back to the your OBS scene and click on the gear icon under `Audio Mixer`.
 There, you'll deselect track number 2 of the audio that contains your Spotify music.
-In this case, that is `Desktop Audio 2`.
-So deselect track 2 of `Desktop Audio 2` and now your Spotify music will not be inside your Twitch VODs.
+In this case, that is `virtual-input-2`.
+So deselect track 2 of `virtual-input-2` and now your Spotify music will not be inside your Twitch VODs.

-Similarly, route any other audio that you want into your virtual device, i.e. your Minecraft instances or lecture videos.
+Similarly, route any other audio that you want into your virtual devices, i.e. your Minecraft instances or lecture videos.

 Now hit `Ctrl + S` to save changes in qpwgraph.